Travelling waves and heteroclinic networks in models of spatially-extended cyclic competition: Introduction

 A similar arrangement of populations has previously been observed in several discrete-time, stochastic simulations of four species in cyclic competition on a lattice.
 See for example any of \cite{bayliss_nepomnyashchy_volpert_2020,dobramysl_mobilia_pleimlig_tauber_2018,durney_case_plaimling_zia_2012,roman_konrad_plaimling_2012,szabo_sznaider_2004,szabo_szolnoki_sznaider_2007}.
 In the numerical experiments of these papers, a low value of the \textit{predation rate} (sometimes also called the \textit{invasion} or \textit{replacement rate})---corresponding to the constant \(e_{1}\) in \eref{eqn:system} and \eref{eqn:system_se}---is associated with the formation of a configuration of species called a \textit{mutual} or \textit{defensive alliance}.
 These alliances are specific arrangements of a subset of competitively exclusive species which suppresses the population of the predator of each species in the alliance.

 To determine the existence conditions of the travelling waves we observe in \fref{fig:1d_n_4_tws}, we take wavespeed as a parameter and move \eref{eqn:system_se} to a steady-state travelling frame of reference.
 In the resulting set of ODEs, travelling waves of \eref{eqn:system_se} exist as periodic orbits.
 In this paper, our main result is that the heteroclinic cycle which exists in the ODEs \eref{eqn:system} manifests in the steady-state travelling frame of reference as a heteroclinic \textit{network} through the introduction of additional heteroclinic orbits between equilibria which are not connected by heteroclinic orbits in the original cycle.
+The existence of this network relies on making two assumptions about the restrictions to certain subspaces of the stable and unstable manifolds of the equilibria of the network.

 In comparison, the work of Postlethwaite and Rucklidge in \cite{postlethwaite_rucklidge_2019} found that the topology of the heteroclinic cycle of the well-mixed model was preserved in the spatially-extended model.
 The new type of wave seen in figures \ref{fig:1d_xi_wave_rand} and \ref{fig:1d_xi_wave_sim} bifurcates with these new heteroclinic cycles.
 A diagrammatic representation of the heteroclinic cycle and network is given in \fref{dgm:cycle_network}.
 The existence of heteroclinic orbits between equilibria of competitively exclusive species explains the formation of the defensive alliances between these species observed in \cite{bayliss_nepomnyashchy_volpert_2020,dobramysl_mobilia_pleimlig_tauber_2018,durney_case_plaimling_zia_2012,roman_konrad_plaimling_2012,szabo_sznaider_2004,szabo_szolnoki_sznaider_2007}.

-We demonstrate numerically that the two species travelling waves in \fref{fig:1d_xi_wave_sim} emerge from a symmetry-breaking bifurcation off the branch of four species travelling waves (shown in \fref{fig:1d_n_4_tws}).
+We demonstrate numerically that the two species travelling waves in \fref{fig:1d_xi_wave_sim} emerge from a symmetry-breaking bifurcation off the branch of four species travelling waves shown in \fref{fig:1d_sigma_wave}.
 We demonstrate through the construction of a return map that these two species waves are destroyed in an orbit flip bifurcation of the subcycles of the heteroclinic network which are coloured light blue in \fref{dgm:system_se_network}.
 In this bifurcation, heteroclinic orbits become tangent to the strong unstable manifolds of the equilibria.